Family member is responsible for notifying the Treasury

 Steps for notifying the Treasury and applying for survivor benefits:

 If a living co-owner or named beneficiary exists on the bond, the bond transfers directly to that person and does not become part of the estate.
-The surviving person can cash the bond at a financial institution, let interest accumulate until maturity, or request reissuance in their name alone through TreasuryDirect.
+For EE or I bonds still earning interest, the surviving person can cash the bond at a financial institution, let interest accumulate until maturity, or request reissuance in their name alone through TreasuryDirect.
+All HH bonds reached final maturity as of August 1, 2024, and must be redeemed.

 Eligibility: Named co-owner or beneficiary on the savings bond

-How to apply: Cash at a participating financial institution with ID, or request reissuance through TreasuryDirect (requires a TreasuryDirect account)
+How to apply: Cash EE/I bonds at a participating financial institution with ID, or request reissuance through TreasuryDirect (requires a TreasuryDirect account).
+HH bonds cannot be cashed at banks and must be sent directly to TreasuryDirect for payment.

 Learn more →If no one is named on the bond and the estate is not court-administered, a voluntary representative can cash or distribute bonds using FS Form 5336.
 Total treasury securities must be $100,000 or less in redemption value as of the date of death.
-The voluntary representative must be the surviving spouse, blood relative, or legally adopted child.
+The voluntary representative must be at least 18, competent, and be the surviving spouse, blood relative, legally adopted child, or next of kin.
+Treasury cannot return submitted documents, so send legible copies of legal evidence.

-Eligibility: Surviving spouse, blood relative, or legally adopted child acting as voluntary representative; estate under $100,000 in treasury securities
+Eligibility: Surviving spouse, blood relative, legally adopted child, or next of kin acting as voluntary representative (must be at least 18 and competent); total treasury securities $100,000 or less

 Amount: Full redemption value of bonds

-Learn more →For estates settled through probate court or with treasury securities exceeding $100,000, the court-appointed representative handles the bonds.
-Use FS Form 1522 to redeem bonds to the estate, FS Form 1455 to distribute to heirs, or FS Form 4000 to reissue bonds to heirs.
-For closed estates, use FS Form 5394.
+Learn more →For estates settled through probate court, under state small estate provisions, or with treasury securities exceeding $100,000, the court-appointed representative handles the bonds.
+For open estates, use FS Form 1522 to redeem bonds to the estate, or FS Form 1455 to distribute to heirs (heirs then submit FS Form 1522 for redemption or FS Form 4000 for reissuance).
+For closed estates or small estates settled under state law, use FS Form 5394.
+Treasury cannot return submitted legal evidence -- send legible copies with visible stamps or seals.

 Eligibility: Court-appointed executor or administrator

-How to apply: Submit the appropriate FS Form with court appointment documentation, death certificates, and unsigned bonds to Treasury
+How to apply: Submit the appropriate FS Form with court appointment documentation (legible copies with visible stamps or seals), certified death certificates, and unsigned bonds to Treasury Retail Securities Services, P.O.
+Box 9150, Minneapolis, MN 55480-9150

 Learn more →It depends on who is named on the bond.
 If a living co-owner or beneficiary is named, the bond transfers directly to that person and does not become part of the estate.
 If no one is named, the bond becomes part of the estate and must be handled by the executor or voluntary representative.